Dihedral monodromy of cone spherical metrics: Strengthened Gauss-Bonnet inequality

 \section{Strengthened Gauss-Bonnet inequality}

-For a distribution of angles and a given genus, we would like to know if the distribution of angles is realized by a cone spherical metric with dihedral monodromy on a surface of genus $g$.
-Conical singularities with integer or half-integer angles play a special role.
+For an array of angles and a given genus $g$, we would like to know if the array of angles is realized by a cone spherical metric with dihedral monodromy on a surface of genus $g$.
+Conical singularities with integer or half-integer angles play a special role, see Definition~\ref{def:41}.